divnix/digga/README.md

 nix profile install ".#packages.x86_64-linux.purs"
 ```

+A similar mechanism exists to import the modules and overlays declared in the
+flake to allow for seemless sharing between configurations.

 # Contributing

-The purpose of this repository is to allow for simpler modularity and
+The purpose of this repository is to provide a standardized template structure
-maintainability than was achieved in a previous effort.
-Flakes, along with a
-standardized structure, make this simple.
+for NixOS machine expressions, thus enabling simpler sharing and resue of nix
+expressions.

+Say your friend and you are using this repository, each with your own unique
+nix epxpressions.
+By simply importing your friends flake from `flake.nix` as an
+input, you can have access to all of the packages, modules, overlays, and even
+entire system configurations your friend has defined!

 ## Hosts
 Distributions for particular machines should be stored in the [hosts](hosts)